acconeer/acconeer-python-exploration/docs/processing/parking.rst

 power consumption low enough for a battery supply to last for several years.
 Designs that do not have this limitation can use a higher sweep rate.

+The exclusion of moving objects leads to delayed detection of a car that just has parked.
+For default settings, the first two scans after a car stopped over the sensor will report false detection status.
+Hence, it takes up to 30 seconds before a parked car is detected with one scan every 10 seconds.
+There is no extra delay when a car leaves, as the first scan with no car above the sensor gives a false detection status.

 The quality of the radar data depends strongly on the design of the sensor casing.
 It's important that the amount of radar waves that bounce back within the casing is minimized to enable detection of weak reflections from a parked car.
 If the default settings of